RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ### Environment

-Login to the Red Hat Solution Explorer, here you will find the link to Che.
+Login to the Red Hat Solution Explorer, here you will find the link to CodeReady Workspaces.

 ![00-integr8ly-che.png](images/00-integr8ly-che.png "Integr8ly CHE")